PaddlePaddle/PaddleScience/examples/darcy/README.md

 ### Constructing PDE

 After defining Geometry part, define the PDE equations to solve.
-In this example, the equations are a 2d Laplace.
+In this example, the equations are a 2d Poisson.
 This equation is present in the package, and one only needs to create a `psci.pde.Poisson` object to set up the equation.

 ```